-This growth scenario would require the Town to adopt a "no growth" policy.
-A "no growth" policy essentially closes the door to any future new development.
-Assuming "no growth" as a permanent policy, the Town would consider itself "built-out".
-This decision may have significant repercussions from landowners that are anticipating future development and may prevent the Town from developing important amenities such as recreational and community facilities.
-A "no growth" policy may prevent the development of projects that achieve the vision of this Plan may also limit the Town's ability to attract both local businesses as well as responsible corporations (sustainable businesses).
+Assuming "no growth" as a permanent policy, the Ttown would deem-consider itself "built-out".
+This decision may have some significant repercussions from landowners that are anticipating future development and the may also prevent the Ttown from developing important amenities such as recreational facilities and other important community facilities.
+A "no growth" policyth may prevent the development of projects that have been deemed beneficial byachieve the vision of this Plan.
+It would may also limit the Ttown's ability to attract both local businesses and as well as responsible corporations (sustainable businesses).

-A "no growth" policy could have a beneficial impact on the natural environment by preventing further loss of habitat.
-However, whether impacts are beneficial is dependent on how landowners, both public and private, utilize their property.
+A N"no further growth" policy may could have a beneficial impact on the natural environment by preventing further loss of habitat.
+However, whether impacts are beneficial is This would dependent on how landowners, both public and private, utilize their property.
+It would probably be necessary for them to reconsider farming or to at least cut their land for hay.

-This "no growth" option does not allow for redevelopment and reinvestment in older areas, thus limiting potential beneficial impacts on property value and community character.
+This scenario-"no growth" option does not preclude allow for redevelopment and reinvestment in older areas, which could have thus limiting potential beneficial impacts on property value and community character.